-School starts at 8:45 a.m. -Bus and drop off students are allowed in the building as of 8:20 a.m.
-Dismissal is at 3:00 - 3:15 p.m. - No child will be released from school during the day without parent permission.
+School starts at 8:45 am - Bus and drop off students are allowed in the building beginning at 8:20 am.

+Dismissal starts at 2:55 pm - No child will be released from school during the day without a written note from a parent or guardian.